The Who Tour 2000: Set list

-Set lists were similar to what the group played in 1999, but the band added the Lifehouse songs "The Relay" (last played in 1980) and "I Don't Even Know Myself" (last played in The Who Tour 1971) for these shows.
+Set lists were similar to what the group played in 1999, but the band added the Lifehouse songs "Relay" (last played in 1980) and "I Don't Even Know Myself" (last played in The Who Tour 1971) for these shows.
 Also played at the beginning of the tour was "The Seeker", which group hadn't done since The Who Tour 1970, but it was dropped after only four performances.
 Beginning on 9 July, Townshend began performing a solo acoustic spot, either with "Drowned" or "I'm One"; in Cleveland, he opted to play "Sheraton Gibson" (from his 1972 solo album Who Came First), explaining that the song was about the city of Cleveland.
 Townshend added a coda to "My Generation" during the UK tour which would eventually become the faster section of the John Entwistle tribute "Old Red Wine".
 The charity show in New York on 6 June had a slightly shorter set list than what was played on the tour itself.

 Below is a typical set list for the tour (all songs written by Pete Townshend unless otherwise specified):